MeeraLizJoy/legal-ai-assistant/readme.md

-# NyayaSetu 🇮🇳 - AI Legal Shield for Indian SMEs
+# AI Legal Shield for Indian SMEs

-**NyayaSetu** is a sophisticated GenAI-powered legal assistant designed to help Indian Small and Medium Business (SME) owners understand complex contracts, identify risks, and receive actionable advice in plain language.
+**Legal AI Assistant** is a sophisticated GenAI-powered legal assistant designed to help Indian Small and Medium Business (SME) owners understand complex contracts, identify risks, and receive actionable advice in plain language.

 Built for the **[HCL GUVI Hackathon]**, this solution specifically addresses the challenges of the Indian legal landscape, including multilingual support (Hindi/English) and compliance with the **Indian Contract Act, 1872**.